 Legislation signed by President Obama on March 23, 2010, that made historic changes in the availability and delivery of health insurance, Medicaid and health policy nationwide.
 Commonly referred to as the health reform law, Patient Protection and Affordable Care Act (PPACA), and Obamacare.

-- + When will the ACA take effect?
+- + When is the ACA effective?

-- + What changes are already in place?
+- + What changes took place early?